flybywiresim/aircraft/docs/a320-simvars.md

     - Bool
     - Whether or not the GPS is used as the primary means of navigation/position determination.

+## Flight Management System

+- A32NX_FM_ENABLE_APPROACH_PHASE
+  - Bool
+  - Indicates whether the FMS should switch to APPROACH phase.
+  - **WARNING:** This is temporary and internal.
+Do not use.

 ## Autopilot System

 - A32NX_FMA_LATERAL_MODE